5. An Ambush to Frame Up at Malden District Court

 After my case at Malden was closed in March 2017, I obtained a copy of my case Docket Entries.
 Analysis of the handwritings of various entries indicated that, unlike in the following hearings where judges managed the entries themselves, a same court staffer filled the notes on behalves of Judges Benjamin Barnes and Michael Patten in the hearings on 06/20/2016 and 07/11/2016.

-A male clerk alerted Judge Benjamin Barnes that I was not served at the beginning of the 06/20/2016 hearing; apparently he read the “Service” part on the top of my case Docket Entries sheet.
-That part remained unfilled on 07/11/2016.
-Until 11/01/2016, the court claimed that they did not have my phone number on file.
+A male clerk alerted Judge Benjamin Barnes that I was not served at the beginning of the 06/20/2016 hearing; apparently he had read the “Service” part on the top of my case Docket Entries sheet.
+That part remained unfilled until 11/01/2016, when the court claimed that they still did not have my phone number on file.

-I have checked out every call to my cell phone or to my office line from 06/20/2016 to 07/11/2016, I have not identified any number that could be remotely related to Malden District Court or Police Department.
+I have checked out every call to my cell phone or to my office line from 06/20/2016 to 07/11/2016, I have not identified any number that could be remotely related to Malden District Court or Malden Police Department.

-Some people at Malden District Court did something, knowingly, to trash the due process and circumvent the ruling by Judges Benjamin Barnes, to help secure a RO for the ex-wife on 07/11/2016.
-But why bothered doing so?
+Some people at Malden District Court did something, knowingly, to trash the due process and circumvent the ruling by Judges Benjamin Barnes, to help secure a RO for the ex-wife on 07/11/2016!

 One thing I had learned over the course of my divorce is that RO is common in contested divorces in MA.
 On March 3, 2014, Boston Bar Association held a 3-hour conference, teaching the “Tips on obtaining [restraining] orders” and “Negotiating with an opposing party in a case involving domestic violence;” Judge Maureen Monks was one of the speakers and THE only speaker from the bench.
 It is reasonable to assume that, with coaching from some judges, MA attorneys are well versed in exploiting RO for their clients, for their pockets as well.